W8gReZW/unity-wallet-api/README.md

 # Unity Wallet API

-The Unity Wallet API is a secure identification API that allows Unity developers to access our wallet infrastructure and facilitate on-chain transactions for their users.
-This API provides a unique identifier and a secure key that developers can use to authenticate and authorize their users.
+The Unity Wallet API is a secure identification API that allows Unity developers to access the Ethos wallet infrastructure and facilitate on-chain transactions.
+This API provides a unique identifier and a secure key that developers can use to authenticate and authorize.

 ## Features